Avaiga/taipy-getting-started/step_02/ReadMe.md

 The application includes functions for data cleaning, baseline prediction, machine learning (ML) prediction, computing metrics, and creating a dataset for displaying predictions.

-This function is responsible for cleaning the initial dataset by converting the 'Date' column to datetime format.
+`clean_data` is responsible for cleaning the initial dataset by converting the 'Date' column to datetime format.
 It takes an initial DataFrame as input and returns a cleaned copy of the DataFrame.

 ```python
 def clean_data(initial_dataset: pd.DataFrame):